uptane/deployment-considerations/customizations.md

 Implementers MAY use [Unified Diagnostic Services](https://en.wikipedia.org/wiki/Unified_Diagnostic_Services) (UDS) to transport Uptane metadata, images, and other messages between Primaries and Secondaries.

-Any system being used to transport images to ECUs needs to modified only to also allow transport of Uptane metadata and other messages.
+Any system being used to transport images to ECUs needs to modified only to permit transport of Uptane metadata and other messages.
 Note that Uptane does not require authentication of network traffic between the Director and Image repositories and Primaries, or between Primaries and Secondaries.

 However, in order for an implementation to be Uptane-compliant, no ECU can cause another ECU to install an image without performing either full or partial verification of metadata.
 This is done in order to prevent attackers from being able to bypass Uptane, and thus execute arbitrary software attacks.
 Thus, in an Uptane-compliant implementation, an ECU performs either full or partial verification of metadata and images before installing any image, regardless of how the metadata and images were transmitted to the ECU.